Overview of Sophomore Year

-Sophomores will meet individually with their counselor starting in November.
-This meeting will:
+Sophomores meet individually with their school counselor starting in November.
+The meeting will:

 Since performance in sophomore year classes has a bearing on curriculum options available in junior and senior years, sophomores need to reflect carefully on their study habits, time-management, and priorities.

 Opportunities to enroll in junior classes such as AP English and AP Physics, to name a few, hinge upon very solid student performance in sophomore year courses.
 Setting goals for each sophomore course and specifying what needs to be done to attain these goals will be an important topic of this individual conference.

 Equally important is a student's personal, social and co-curricular development: